Share this project

 - Swiss-Tibetan electronics producer and singer Aïsha Devi brings euphoric, deconstructed, cinematic dance music within a 360° panoramic projection by the French visual artist Emile Barret.

-In order to realise the new ten-day VIDEODROOM programme, including a whole series of afterparties, Vooruit and Film Fest Gent are again collaborating with lots of partners such as All Eyes On Hip Hop, Springstof, Gouvernement and Slagwerk.
+In order to realise the new ten-day VIDEODROOM programme, including a whole series of afterparties, Vooruit and Film Fest Gent again collaborated with lots of partners such as All Eyes On Hip Hop, Springstof, Gouvernement and Slagwerk.

 In collaboration with: